aecon/img3D/examples/README.md

 **Note**: The examples are provided in an incremental learning order.
 Knowledge gained from previous examples is assume known in later examples.

+**Note 2**: The examples assume that the dataset below has been downloaded inside the folder `examples`.

 ## Data